 To break or violate an agreement.

-A real estate broker is a licensed person or organization who negotiates real estate contracts, mortgages, leases, and other agreements between the parties in a real estate transaction.
+According to the real estate law, a real estate broker is a licensed person or organization who negotiates real estate contracts, mortgages, leases, and other agreements between the parties in a real estate transaction.
 Real estate agents (or realtors) are also licensed representatives who work for brokers.

 An agent who represents the buyer in a real estate transaction.
 A buyer agent may be paid by the buyer, seller, or listing agent at closing, provided all parties consent.